The Library

 In the Hard & In the Easy,

-Being invited into your inbox is a sacred privilege.
-I respect and honor your privacy.
+(Being invited into your inbox is a sacred privilege.
+I respect your privacy.
+And if you don’t know who Scotty is or why it’s funny, well … I forgive you. :)

 About the Author

 Julie loves the provocative wisdom found in Creation, lively spiritual traditions, philosophy, archetypal psychology, and the catastrophic beauty of everyday life.
-She lives in southern Oklahoma with her husband, artist Keith Murray, two dog-daughters and one very fat cat named Little Bitty.
+She lives in southern Oklahoma with her husband, artist Keith Murray, two dog-daughters and one very pissy cat named Zachary.
 She can be found binge-watching tiny house videos, trying to get her novel out of the ditch, & losing herself in the study of the Akashics.

 Soul Alchemy is the process of making the inner truth conscious.